 Informaçoes sobre o álbum The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II de Samuel Taylor Coleridge

 Apresentamos o novo álbum de Samuel Taylor Coleridge chamado The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.
-O álbum foi lançado em data sexta-feira 5 Dezembro 2025.
+O álbum foi lançado em data quarta-feira 18 Março 2026.

 Queremos lembrar alguns dos seus outros álbuns que vieram antes disso: The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.